 GeneCards Summary for RARG Gene

-RARG (Retinoic Acid Receptor, Gamma) is a Protein Coding gene.
-Diseases associated with RARG include exfoliative ichthyosis.
-Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and steroid hormone receptor activity.
-An important paralog of this gene is NR1I2.
+RARG (Retinoic Acid Receptor Gamma) is a Protein Coding gene.
+Diseases associated with RARG include Embryonal Carcinoma and Exfoliative Ichthyosis.
+Among its related pathways are Signaling by GPCR and Apoptotic Pathways in Synovial Fibroblasts.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II regulatory region sequence-specific DNA binding.
+An important paralog of this gene is RARB.